 The notes on pages 9 to 32 are an integral part of this condensed interim consolidated financial information.

-CONDENSED INTERIM CONSOLIDATED FINANCIAL INFORMATION FOR THE SIX MONTH PERIOD ENDED 30 JUNE 2014
+CONDENSED INTERIM CONSOLIDATED FINANCIAL INFORMATION FOR THE SIX MONTH PERIOD ENDED 30 JUNE 2014 (All amounts in Euro thousands unless otherwise stated)

 V. Condensed Interim Consolidated Statement of Cash Flows